 Where it is available, users can listen to non-live programs on demand via Radioplayer.
 Please note that not all radio stations on Radioplayer allow their content to be available on demand.
 This controlled by individual stations.

 Where it is available, users can listen to podcasts via Radioplayer.
 Please note that some radio stations on Radioplayer do not allow their content to be made available on podcasts.
 This is out of the control of Radioplayer.

 Users are not able to record audio from Radioplayer.

 All content is the responsibility of the radio station that produced it.
 Please contact them directly.

 The radio streams linked to by Radioplayer are entirely under the control of the radio stations themselves.
 If you have a technical issue with their audio, images or text etc, you should contact them directly.

 If you want to comment on a programme you’ve heard, please contact the station that produced and broadcast it directly.
 The best way is to go to their website and find their ‘Contact’ details.

-Once you’ve launched Radioplayer, you can save the station you’re listening to by clicking the ‘My Stations’ button, then ‘Add’, then ‘Current Station’.
-It will appear on you’re ‘My Stations’ panel.
+Once you’ve launched Radioplayer, you can save the station you’re listening to by clicking the heart next to the volume control (requires cookies).

-When you are searching on the Radioplayer console, you can add stations you find by rolling over the search result, and clicking ‘Add’, then ‘to My Stations’.
+When you are searching on the Radioplayer console, you can add stations you find by clicking the heart to the right of the search result.

 When you’ve collected your favourite stations in the My Stations panel, you can roll your mouse over any of the logos and see what’s currently on.
 Click to play.